Start9Labs/documentation/source/user-manuals/embassyos/general/secure-lan/browser.rst

 .. figure:: /_static/images/ssl/browser/brave_view_certs.png
   :width: 90%
-  :alt: Brave manage certs

-  Brave Manage Certificates sub-menu on MacOS
+  :alt: Brave Manage Certificates sub-menu on MacOS

 6. Obtain the LAN address provided in the Setup App and enter it in a new tab.